Elmhurst's 13th President is a Harvard-trained student of theology, an attorney and a scholar of federal Indian law.

 This innovative model of higher education does much more than impart information to students.
 It also stimulates reflection, develops insights, challenges assumptions and sharpens judgments.
 It asks students to expand well beyond their comfort zones, through study abroad, service learning and rigorous collaborative research with faculty.
 It seeks the full realization of human potential.

-The College offers more than 50 majors and nine graduate programs.
+The College offers more than 50 majors and more than 10 graduate programs.
 It boasts a student-to-faculty ratio of 13:1.
-The average class has 18 students; the largest class, about 35 students.
+The average class has 16 students; the largest class, about 35 students.
 By keeping our classes small, we promote discussion and inspire exploration.

 Our robust academic environment is just the start of the Elmhurst Experience.
 Beyond the classroom, our students get plenty of opportunities to put their passions and talents into action—in more than 100 campus activities, including 20 athletic teams.
 Our teams participate in NCAA Division III and have won conference championships in five sports over the last decade.